-The American Humane Society (AHS) reports that with less than 70 square inches of space on average (about the size of a sheet of paper), hens raised in cages are the most intensively confined animals in agribusiness.
-To qualify as a cage-free facility, farmers must provide hens with environments where they can roam free in an open area, usually a barn or poultry house, and sometimes outdoors.
+The American Humane Society (AHS) reports that with less than 70 square inches of space on average (about the size of a sheet of paper), hens raised in battery cages are the most intensively confined animals in agribusiness.
+United Egg Producers requires cage-free birds to have at least double the space of their confined predecessors, and farmers must provide hens with environments where they can exhibit natural behaviors and roam freely in an open area, usually a barn or poultry house, and sometimes outdoors.

 This movement, while undeniably a positive step toward animal welfare, also comes with an obvious price tag.
-Pricing of eggs has seen volatility in recent months and years and, today, the average retail price for a dozen Grade A large eggs is approximately $1, while the cost of cage-free eggs is nearing $3, according to the USDA.
+Pricing of eggs has seen volatility in recent months and years and, today, the cost of cage-free eggs is nearing $3, according to the USDA.

 Will there be a shortage of cage-free eggs that will drive prices even higher?
 Common sense indicates that may be the case.
 No matter the outlook, companies will need to look for ways to mitigate the added expenses or resort to raising food prices to the dismay of cost-conscious consumers.